 Avsec et al. The Kipoi repository accelerates community exchange and reuse of predictive models for genomics, Nature biotechnology (2019)

-Jun Cheng et al. MMSplice: modular modeling improves the predictions of genetic variant effects on splicing, Genome Biol.
+Cheng et al. MMSplice: modular modeling improves the predictions of genetic variant effects on splicing, Genome Biology.
 (2019)

 Kremer et al. Genetic diagnosis of Mendelian disorders via RNA sequencing.
 Nature Communications (2017)